brianhouse/ART212/README.md

 ### Attendance and participation
 You must attend and thoughtfully participate in every class.
-An unexcused absence will result in a reduction of your final grade by 5%.
-Excused absences must be discussed with me *prior* to the class to arrange for completing missed work.
+After the first absence, every absence will result in a reduction of your final grade by 2.5%.
 Being late twice will be treated as the equivalent of one absence. **Use of social media in class twice will also be treated as the equivalent of one absence.**

 ## Resources and Policies